 But the content is not entirely weighty.
 Our changing "We Care" cover taglines are fun and flippant, and point up the public's boredom with outrageous and invasive tabloid coverage.
 Samaritans know there are more important things going on in the world than who broke up and who had plastic surgery.
 There is poverty, global warming, HIV/AIDS, cancer, animal welfare, childhood obesity, war and a host of other causes that people are passionate about.

 Samaritanmag.com covers diverse social issues from the state of the environment to humanitarian efforts and from charitable organizations to options for social betterment.
-From issues in developing countries to our own backyard, from major profiles and investigative pieces to product recommendations and services, Samaritan will be the place to find it.
+From issues in developing countries to our own backyard, from major profiles and investigative pieces to products and services, Samaritanmag is the place to find it.

-For more information and/or to sponsor the site, contact: Karen Bliss email@example.com
+For more information and/or to sponsor/advertise, contact: Karen Bliss email@example.com